 Weather information can be found through various means via local television news coverage, the internet, cable and satellite weather programming, or the National Weather Service (NWS) Web site at www.weather.gov.

 Be informed of National Weather Service (NWS) issued thunderstorm "watches" or "warnings", and the warning signs of developing thunderstorms in the area, such as high winds or darkening skies.
 A "watch" means the risk of a hazardous weather event is significantly increased, but its presence, location, or timing is unclear; the purpose is to provide enough time to set plans in motion.
 A "warning" means that hazardous weather (i.e., conditions posing a threat to life or property) is occurring, is imminent, or has a very high probability of occurring and for everyone to take the proper precautions.

 Ultimately, UNLV Athletic Department staff members are in the best position to make decisions about modifying events in response to lightning or other weather situations.
 These decisions often are influenced by a variety of factors including student-athlete and spectator safety.
 The recommendation noted above provides a basic foundation to assess lightning safety.
 However, it is only one of a variety of resources, such as commercial weather warning systems or communication with the National Weather Service that can assist event managers in the assessment of weather situations.

 People who have been struck by lightning do not carry an electrical charge.
 Therefore, cardiopulmonary resuscitation (CPR) is safe for the responder.
 If possible, an injured person should be moved to a safer location before starting CPR.
 Lightning-strike victims who show signs of cardiac or respiratory arrest need prompt emergency help.
+Call 911.
 Prompt, aggressive CPR has been highly effective for the survival of victims of lightning strike.
 Automatic external defibrillators (AED's) are a safe and effective means of reviving persons in cardiac arrest.
 Planned access to early defibrillation should be part of your emergency plan.
 However, CPR should never be delayed while searching for an AED.